oklas/react-app-alias/README.md

 * **keep only one `node_modules` directory**

 Confusions in deps versions may bring unclear errors or problems.
-For example application is not working without any error.
+For example, an application is not working without any error.
 Or another example is error in `react-router` - `<Route>` component do not see `<Router>` when actually code is correct and it falls with:

 > should not use Route or withRouter() outside a Router

-This may be a result of some confusions in `node_modules` folders of multirepo projects.
+This may be a result of some confusion in `node_modules` folders for multi-repo projects.
-Same take place in plain `create-react-app` if some how one or more additional `node_modulest` directory appers in `src`.
+Same take place in plain `create-react-app` if somehow one or more additional `node_modulest` directories appear in `src`.

-To avoid this problems **use only one main project `node_modules` directory**.
+To avoid this problem **use only one main project `node_modules` directory**.

 * **keep away from working with nested project**